 This study focuses on adapting or personalizing a SER system to a target set of speakers.
 Busso and Rahman [37] demonstrated the idea of personalization using an unsupervised feature normalization scheme.
 They used the iterative feature normalization (IFN) method [38] to reduce speaker variability, while preserving the discriminative information of the features across emotional classes.
 The IFN algorithm has two steps.
 First, it detects neutral sentences which are used to estimate the normalization parameters.
 Then, the data is normalized with these parameters.
 Since the detection of neutral speech is not perfect, this process is iteratively repeated leading to important improvements.
-Busso and Rahman [37] implemented the IFN scheme as a front end of a SER system designed to recognize emotion from a target speaker, observing huge improvements in accuracy.
-Our study exploits the speakerdependencies in the externalization of valence to personalize a SER system towards target speakers.
+Busso and Rahman [37] implemented the IFN scheme as a front end of a SER system designed to recognize emotion from a target speaker, observing better accuracy.

-3 RESOURCES
+3 Resources